 The uniqueness of bumper pool, among other types of billiard games, is the nature of the bumper pool tables.
 This table has an array of cushioned obstacles fixed on them, and only two pockets, unlike other billiard tables.

 Even though the game has been around for some time, many billiard enthusiasts know very little about it.
-Hence, the dedications of this article to enlighten you on the bumper pool history, and other details of the game.
+Hence, the decision to write this article to enlighten you on the bumper pool history, and other details of the game.

 History of the bumper pool

 Bumper pool, being played on a table using cues means its a cue sport.
 So to understand the history of bumper pool we first need to take a brief look at the history of cue sports.

 Even with some mysteries behind the history of the bumper pool, cue sports can be traced back to Europe as far back as the 1500s.

 During these times, many games, mostly outdoor games, were created to keep people engaged during their recreational times.